 The resident assistants are the main mechanism through which the Office of Residence Life communicates with and addresses/answers the concerns of the residents.
 As such, it is mandatory for all residents to attend their floor meetings throughout the year (typically 3-4 per semester).
-If a meeting is missed, it is the responsibility of resident to meet with their RA before or after to cover the information required.
+If a meeting is missed, it is the responsibility of the resident to meet with their RA before or after to cover the information required.

 Stevens housing students are expected to manage and minimize their utility use.
 Leased housing units in excess of the monthly average for utility use will receive notification of the overages and may be charged the difference in the cost for each month.